 New York State Mandated Reporter Training:

 Training on the identification and reporting of child abuse.
 It is approved by the NYS Education Department and is required by all licensed professionals involved in reporting child abuse and neglect.
-New York State recognizes that certain professionals are specially equipped to fill the important role of mandated reporter.
+New York State recognizes that certain professionals are especially equipped to fill the important role of mandated reporter.
 Mandated Reporters are required to report when, in their professional capacity, they are presented with reasonable cause to suspect child abuse and maltreatment.

 Less is More: